 I would also urge Americans to watch the documentary Crips and Bloods: Made in America.
-Some black Americans are trapped in circumstances which are extremely hard to escape.
+Some black Americans are trapped in circumstances, from which it is extremely hard to escape.1

 "ASSUME THAT THE PERSON YOU ARE LISTENING TO MIGHT KNOW SOMETHING YOU DON’T."

 This is rule 9 in Jordan Peterson's book 12 Rules for Life.
 If American's can take this rule to heart, they might save themselves a civil war.2 (And if American's truly want to address the injustices of America's past, they would do well to read "Righting Wrongs" in Os Guinness' book, Zero Hour America.)

 See also You Say You Want a Revolution? | Os Guinness and “Putting Wrong Right” in his book, The Magna Carta of Humanity.

 White Americans are privileged.
 But compared to North Koreans, aren’t all Americans privileged?3 See 15 Weird Things That Only Exist In North Korea